-During study implementation, SCE will file an Initial and Updated Study Report (approximately October 2023 and 2024, respectively) with FERC describing overall progress in implementation of the study plans, including data collected to date, any deviations in technical approaches or schedules, and a proposed schedule for completion of the remaining study plan components.
-The Initial and Updated Study Reports will also include a description of any proposed modifications to the approved studies or new studies proposed by SCE.
+SCE will follow the standard FERC Study Plan progress reporting and meeting sequence as described in 18 CFR § 5.15(c) and (f).
+SCE will file an Initial Study Report (ISR) within 1 year following FERC's Study Plan Determination (estimated October 27, 2023) and an Updated Study Report (USR) no later than 2 years after FERC's Study Plan Determination (estimated October 27, 2024).
+The reports will describe the progress of implementing each study, including data collected to date, any deviations in technical approaches or schedules, and a proposed schedule for completion of the remaining study plan components.
+The ISR and USR will also include a description of any proposed modifications to the approved studies or new studies proposed by SCE.

-Within 15 days following filing of the Initial and Updated Study Reports, SCE will hold a meeting (approximately November 2023 and 2024, respectively) with stakeholders and FERC to discuss the study results and SCE's or other participant's proposals, if any, to modify the study plans in light of the progress of the study plan and data collected.
+A Study Plan meeting with stakeholders and FERC staff will take place within 15 days of the ISR and USR filings to discuss the study results and SCE's or other participant's proposals, if any, to modify the study plans in light of the progress of the study plan and data collected.
 Within 15 days following each meeting, SCE will file a meeting summary, including any modification to ongoing studies or new studies proposed by SCE.
 The timing of these activities will be e-mailed to stakeholders in advance and posted on SCE's relicensing website at www.sce.com/RushCreek.